DefaultGen/okaygamelists/README.md

 Listed games should've been somehow obtainable by a consumer, whether that means Blockbuster sold a used "rental exclusive" at the end of its life, Nintendo Power gave it away in a contest, or you submitted mayonnaise UPCs for a chance to win.
 This is meant to exclude prototypes, samples, and most competition carts, however not smaller promotional releases.
 Motoko-chan no Wonder Kitchen is a Super Famicom Game you could only win in a lottery after submitting mayo UPCs, however 10,000 copies were given away.
 Despite the unorthodox distribution, it is certainly a full game intended for the public.

 Ultimately, subjective calls have to be made no matter how specific you make your criteria.
 Do the Dreamcast Web Browsers count?
 Does the original free Xbox Live Arcade Launcher CD?
-Does the pack-in "What is X'eye" information Sega CD disc count?
+Wii Netflix?
+The pack-in "What is X'eye" informational CD?
 Anything worth thinking about will be noted whether it's included or not.

 ## Choosing one title per game